SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and S4HANA/README.md

 # Set Up Connectivity and Extensibility

+To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP BTP global account.

 ## Register Your SAP S/4HANA Cloud System

-To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP BTP global account.

-To be able to do this, in respect to authorizations, you must be:
+To be able to do register your SAP S/4HANA Cloud system in your SAP BTP cockpit, in respect to authorizations, you must be:
 - An administrator of the SAP BTP global account
 - An administrator of the SAP S/4HANA Cloud system

 ### Acquire an SAP BTP Integration Token for Registration